LukasKorotaj/create-neovim-obsidian-task/README.md

 This doesn't have all of the features of the Tasks plugin for Obsidian.
 It doesn't have task dependencies or such.
 This plugin has everything I personally need, so if you want extra features, fork it or make a pull request; that would be nice.
 If you have any issues with the plugin, feel free to raise an issue on GitHub.

 A lot of this plugin was AI-generated, which I am not really proud of, but it works.
 So if the code/comments seem generated, it's because they mostly are.

+I am not planning on adding emoji support.